 Supervision details

-I have been working as an Art Therapist for nearly 20 years across the public and voluntary sector.
-Most of my experience is in NHS adult mental health services, although I also worked with children and young people in residential and foster care for 10 years.
+I have been working as an Art Therapist for 20 years across the public and voluntary sector.
+Most of my experience is in NHS adult mental health services, although I also worked with children and young people in residential and foster care for around 10 years.

 My post-qualifying training has focused on attachment and I gained the Level 1 Dyadic Developmental Attachment Psychotherapy in 2011.